fiberinc/handshake/README.md

 Libraries like [next-auth](https://github.com/nextauthjs/next-auth) and [passport](https://github.com/jaredhanson/passport) help you sign users into your app using their third-party identities.
-You use them to implement the "Sign In With Google" or "Sign In With Github" buttons.
+You implement buttons that say "Sign In With Google" or "Sign In With Github".

 In contrast, Handshake help you acquire access tokens to your users' accounts in other apps.
 It's authorization instead of authentication.
 Handshake actually